Menopause and Depression

 - Have poor overall health, or have family members suffering from poor health, especially if they are caretakers of the latter

-- Have received minimal education
+- Received minimal education

 - Do little or no exercise